campbe13/docker-ecq2020/README.md

 Some containers & documentation I am working with  for teaching my dockerfiles & scripts & instructions here, proofs of concept and basis for lectures / labs

-The following are in order of least to more complex

 * todo  update docker tagging in earlier repos